NickyDaB/CCNY-SCI-31920/exercises/exploring_variables/exploring_variables.md

 - printing to the console
 - concatenating strings
 - concatenating strings in a debug print to make more advanced console logs
+- used the increment operator for the first time
 - making a goofy console adventure story via programming

 ## Submitting